List of Halloween (franchise) characters: Oscar Berlucchi

-Oscar is Cameron Elam's best friend, though Cameron often bullies Oscar, and has a crush on Allyson.
+Oscar Berlucchi is Cameron Elam's best friend, though Cameron often bullies Oscar, and has a crush on Allyson.
 At the Halloween party Oscar encounters Allyson, who has discovered Cameron cheating on her.
 Oscar tries to walk her home through a short cut.
 Oscar misreads the situation and tries to kiss Allyson, upsetting her greatly.
 Oscar tries to apologize before encountering Michael.
 Mistaking Michael for the homeowner, Oscar apologizes for being on his property and bemoans his failure with Allyson.
 Oscar tries to leave, but is attacked by Michael.
 Oscar tries to escape, but his cape is caught in a fence and Michael stabs him, before impaling Oscar on the fence spike through his chin.